Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 They were into the third moon of the lodge.
 He and his fellow Given Men had put in good hard work and repaired the huts after a year of neglect, which had done a lot to burn out some of the simmering omnipresent hatred of everything that was their annual curse.

-And then they had filled the lodge hut with heat, steam, sweat, the scent of roasting meat...and the magic smoke.
+And then they had filled the lodge hut with heat, steam, sweat, the scent of roasting meat... and the magic smoke.

 There had been initiations.
 Tarek and two others had undergone the rites (the secrets of which were among those things that Yan fervently hoped his great-niece’s young father would never learn) and had their adult names taken from them.
 There had been feasting, hunting, playful fighting, serious fighting.